In Stock

 Wholesale Sales Only

-Grown for flavour, made for home gardens — Silvanberry (Rubus species) is the ultimate Australian-bred berry for anyone who loves the taste of real, home-grown fruit.
-These vigorous, thornless canes produce heavy crops of glossy, deep red-black berries with a bold, sweet-tart flavour that’s irresistible fresh and perfect for crumbles, jams, sauces, or smoothies.
+Grown for flavour, Silvanberry (Rubus species) is the ultimate Australian-bred hybrid for anyone who loves the taste of real, home-grown fruit.
+These vigorous canes produce heavy crops of glossy, deep red-black berries that are high in vitamin C. The fruit has a sweet, juicy, slightly acidic flavour with a rich complexity that’s irresistible fresh and perfect for crumbles, jams, sauces, or smoothies.
 Thriving in cool to arid climates, Silvanberries fruit on second-year canes and deliver reliable harvests for years.
 Plant them in the ground or a large pot in a sunny to partly shaded permanent spot and give them a simple trellis or fence for support.
-With no thorns to get in the way, they’re easy to manage and safe for families — the perfect mix of productivity, flavour, and backyard simplicity.
+They’re easy to manage and offer the perfect mix of productivity, flavour, and backyard simplicity.

 SKU: TCSILVAN001 Category: Tags: ,